mne-tools/mne-cpp/doc/gh-pages/pages/development/wasm_buildguide.md

 source ./emsdk_env.sh
 ```

-## Build Qt from source with Wasm support
+## Build Qt from Source with Wasm Support

 This is needed since we want to have threading support which is deactivated for the pre-built QtWasm build.
 Also, the pre-built QtWasm binaries are build with emscripten version 1.38.30 which does not work with MNE-CPP code.